mkapur/sab-2021-doc/_main.knit.md

 Model files including the SS executable, data, control, starter, and forecast files are archived with the Pacific Fisheries Management Council.

-##Priors
+## Priors
 Uniform (non-informative) priors were applied to all estimated parameters in the base model with the following exceptions:
   (a) male and female $M$ and
 (b) $h$.
 Parameter bounds were selected to be sufficiently wide to avoid truncating the search procedure during maximum likelihood estimation (Table \ref{priors}).

 The base model fixed $h$ at 0.7.
 Like many assessments, this assessment is unable to estimate $h$, likely due to the largely one-way trip nature of the time-series during the period with good data collections and the high degree of confounding between population scale (via equilibrium recruitment), $M$, and $h$.
 Likelihood profiles for $h$ in past sablefish assessments suggest that there is little information in the data to determine $h$.
 The use of a fixed value under estimates the uncertainty in $MSY$ and equilibrium yield.
 However, the importance of this reduced uncertainty is somewhat reduced because both and $F$ and $SB_{proxy}$ are used for management rather than $MSY$.
+\end{comment}
 ##Data weighting
 Sample weighting was used to achieve consistency between the degree of uncertainty in each data set and the fit of model estimates to those data.
 Variances and sample sizes were first derived from the raw data sources and then re-weighted using the Francis method ensure consistency between the input sample sizes (or standard errors) and the effective sample sizes (root mean square error, RMSE) based on model fit.
 This approach reduces the potential for particular data sources to have a disproportionate effect on total model fit, while creating estimates of uncertainty that are commensurate with the uncertainty inherent in the data.

+In 2019, added variances for discard rates and mean body weights were set using values calculated iteratively using the RMSE of differences between input and estimated values derived from SS.
+Variances were parameterized in terms of standard deviation and coefficient of variation, respectively.
+We did not adjust nor re-calculate these values for the update assessment.

+For comparison, re-weighting using the Harmonic Mean method was applied to the length and age compositions (Figure \ref{harmonicandfrancis}).
+Input sample sizes were based on the number of port-side samples, the number of observed trips, or the number of tows.
+Input sample sizes were multiplied by either a constant or an estimated parameter specific to each combination of data type (i.e., age or length) and fleet/survey.
+Multipliers enabled the mean input sample size to roughly equal the effective sample size based on model fit.

+Variance estimates from the standardization of abundance information from the trawl surveys can be reasonably considered minimum estimates at best.
+Thus, an additive constant was freely estimated for each survey.
+Estimating additional variance components speeds the process of iterative re-weighting among data sources and propagates the uncertainty about the true survey index variance into the model results.

+\begin{comment}
 For comparison, re-weighting using both the Harmonic Mean and Dirichlet-Multinomial methods was applied to the length and age compositions (Figure \ref{harmonicandfrancis}).
 For all methods, input sample sizes were based on the number of port-side samples, the number of observed trips, or the number of tows.
 Input sample sizes were multiplied by either a constant or an estimated parameter specific to each combination of data type (i.e., age or length) and fleet/survey.
 Multipliers enabled the mean input sample size to roughly equal the effective sample size based on model fit.

 Added variances for discard rates and mean body weights were set using values calculated iteratively using the RMSE of differences between input and estimated values derived from SS.
 Variances were parameterized in terms of standard deviation and coefficient of variation, respectively.

-Variance estimates from the standardization of abundance information from the trawl surveys can be reasonably considered minimum estimates at best.
-Thus, an additive constant was freely estimated for each survey.
-Estimating additional variance components speeds the process of iterative re-weighting among data sources and propagates the uncertainty about the true survey index variance into the model results.
 ## Recruitment variation
 Data on $\sigma_R$ will never be precise, even in years with data.
 Therefore, the estimation of recruitment deviations exhibits a compromise between fitting information in the data and the central tendency to pull estimates of log(recruitment) deviations towards zero.
 Simulation results show that utilizing a bias-adjustment procedure can improve estimates of $\sigma_R$ {@MethotTaylor2011}.
 Here, first the bias adjustment procedure within SS was updated to include the most recent data.
 Second, the RMSE of recruitment deviations was used to inform the $\sigma_R$, making the model internally consistent. $\sigma_R$ was capped at a value of 1.4, the point at which the bias correction is no longer expected to perform well {@MethotTaylor2011}.
+\end{comment}
 ## Estimated and fixed parameters
 A total of ` r nrow(model$parameters)` parameters were specified in the base model and `R  max(model$parameters$Active_Cnt, na.rm = T)` of them were estimated (Table \ref{priors}).
 Female and male $M$ were estimated, as is commonly done for groundfish stocks that exhibit dimorphic growth such as sablefish.
 Time-invariant, sex-specific growth was also estimated.

 The log of the unexploited recruitment level, $ln(R_0)$, for the Beverton-Holt stock-recruitment function was estimated, as were annual recruitment deviations beginning at the model start, 1890.
-The main period of recruitment deviation estimation was chosen based on the first year of available sea-level data (i.e.,
+The main period of recruitment deviation estimation was chosen based on the first year of available sea-level data (i.e., 1925.
-                                                                                                                                                                                                                                                                                                                                    ` r min(model$cpue[model$cpue$Fleet_name == "ENV", "Yr"])`.
 The years in which mean bias was corrected for was based on methods developed by {@MethotTaylor2011} that estimates the residual variability in the recruitment deviations for years in which data are available to inform the stock-recruitment curve.
 Survey catchability parameters were calculated analytically (set as scaling factors) such that the estimate is median unbiased, which is how $q$ is treated in most groundfish assessments approved by the Pacific Fisheries Management Council.
 Age selectivities were estimated using a double normal parameterization (SS pattern 24) for all fleets and surveys.
 The double normal allows for either dome-shaped or logistic selectivity, allowing for easy exploration of alternative selectivity assumptions.
 Sex-specific age selectivity was estimated for the fixed-gear fishery and the Triennial Shelf Survey because females are more selected to the gear than males.
 A single set of age selectivity parameters was estimated for females and males for the trawl fleet and all other surveys.
 Initially, parameters for the width at the peak (P2) and initial selectivity (P5) were fixed at values that fit the data to allow for the estimation of dome-shaped selectivity.
 Dome-shaped selectivity was estimated by estimating the final selectivity parameters (P6) for all patterns except for the selectivities associated with the fixed-gear fleet and the WCGBT Survey, which was fixed based on a likelihood profile.
 The width of the descending limb parameters (P4) were estimated for all fleets except for the trawl fleet, which was fixed at a value that fit the data.
 Surveys covering the shelf depths (WCGBT Survey and Triennial Shelf Survey) captured a large fraction of age-0 and age-1 sablefish, with peak ages of the catch less at young ages ($\sim$\textless 2 years).
 Selectivity was lower for older individuals.

 Time blocks for fishery selectivity and retention schedules were based on previous research with respect to influential management `milestones' and the recent introduction of catch shares within the trawl fishery (Table \ref{tab:tvretentionslxdates}).
 Milestones include
 (a) full retention of age-1$^+$ sablefish during WWII, rapid post-war fishery development, and introduction of trip-limit induced discarding (not just size-sorting) for the trawl fleet in 1982 and for fixed-gear fleets in 1997;
 (b) a change in selectivity during the post-war groundfish fishery development in 2003 resulting from large scale movements of all fleets in response to large spatial closures (Rockfish Conservation Areas; RCAs); and
 (c) full retention all sablefish within the trawl fishery with the implementation of the 2011 catch share program.
+(d) *new to this update assessment*: A time block in commercial retention for the final two years of the model (2019-2020) reflecting a change in discarding rates, responsive to a large influx of small recruits (particularly in the trawl fishery).

 Parameters and time periods that indicated little change over time upon initial evaluation were not included in the base model.
 Length-based retention is defined for the commercial fishing fleets via a length-based logistic curve defined by an inflection, slope, and asymptote.
 The main retention curve parameters in the base model main were fixed at values estimated in using models that fit to the discard length data.
 Ultimately, time-varying retention was implemented for the inflection and asymptote parameters for the fisheries to enable fitting of the discard-rate data.
 Full retention of small fish during World War II was assumed by fixing the inflection at 25 cm, implying retention of all fish greater than age-0, then this inflection parameter was permitted to vary through time.
 Full fishery retention was assumed prior to the institution of fishery trip limits (by fixing the asymptote parameter), then was permitted to vary until the most recent time period in the trawl fishery.
 Full retention in the most recent time period was assumed in the trawl fishery due to the requirement of full catch accounting with the implementation of the catch shares program.
 Peak fishery selectivity and the ascending limb of selectivity was permitted to vary among the time blocks for the fixed-gear fleet.
 The width of the descending limb of the trawl fleet was permitted to vary among the time blocks.
 Finally, time-varying selectivity was estimated using P4 of the Triennial Shelf Survey from 1995 forward to allow for changes in survey design.
 Discarded mortality was assumed to be 100% for age-0 (less than 28 cm) sablefish and decline rapidly to 20% for the fixed-gear fleet and 50% for the trawl fleet (for 29 cm and above, while splitting the difference at 28 cm).
 These values are consistent with those used by the Pacific Fisheries Management Council for management purposes.
 # Base model selection and evaluation
 All structural choices for stock assessment models are likely to be important under some circumstances.
 Therefore, these choices are generally made to
 (1) be as objective as possible and
 (2) follow generally accepted methods of approaching similar models and data.
 Sources of structural uncertainty in this assessment include:
 (1) the fixed value used for $h$,
 (2) the fixed parameter values for the descending limb of dome shaped age selectivity in the fixed gear fleet (fixed by using likelihood profiles),